Kaldek/rat-ratgdo/Using red wire for power.md

 Testing using this method has failed.
 The LM2596 and ESP8266 combined draw too much current from the red wire for the ESP to be powered from the E-Serial lines of the Chamberlain/MyQ GDO.

 ## Using the GDO Battery Backup connector to power the ratgdo
-GDO models that are compatible with the Standby Battery Power System (e.g., the PN 475LM, [disassembly video](https://www.youtube.com/watch?v=qWsHb-kiO6w)) can use the same 2-pin connector to power their LM2596 module.
+GDO models that are compatible with the Standby Battery Power System (e.g., the PN 475LM, [disassembly video](https://www.youtube.com/watch?v=qWsHb-kiO6w)) or have one built-in, can use the same 2-pin connector to power their LM2596 module.
 Just be sure that you first adjust the output of your LM2596 voltage regulator to 5v or 3v3 **before** you connect it to your ESP.
 More information on the connector can be found in [this thread](https://www.garagejournal.com/forum/threads/battery-backuo-connector-for-liftmaster-8500-garage-door-opener.514321/).

 ### Overview of module setup
 One of the many common pre-built LM2596 voltage regulator modules can be used, either as unit pre-set to 5v output or an adjustable unit that has been set to output 5 volts.